Equal Opportunity and Access

 Tel: (413) 545-3464

-Please do not use this format in an emergency situation.
-In an emergency, please call 9-1-1 from a Landline or the UMass Police Department emergency number from your Cell (413) 545-3111 for the quickest response.
-(If you call 9-1-1 from your cell phone, you reach the MA State Police, who will then transfer you to UMPD.)
-Dialing 9-1-1 from Campus Landline phones automatically connects you to UMPD Emergency.
+Please do not use the above contact information in an emergency situation.
+In an emergency, please call 9-1-1 from an on-campus landline or the UMass Police Department (UMPD) emergency number from your Cell (413) 545-3111 for the quickest response.
+Dialing 9-1-1 from a campus landline also directly connects to the UMPD Emergency line.

-If you choose to report an incident or concern via email to the Equal Opportunity and Access or the Title IX Coordinator, please include the following information if possible:
+If you choose to report via email to Equal Opportunity and Access or the Title IX Coordinator, please include the following information if possible:

-About You: Name; Area of Study; Position/Title; Department; Preferred Phone & Email.
+1. About You: Name; Area of Study; Position/Title; Department; Preferred Phone & Email

-TIX Responsible Employees must report a student's disclosure of possible prohibited conduct, please consult Responding to Disclosures: Guide for Responsible Employees for tips on how to respond to the student and how to report sexual discrimination or misconduct to the University.
+Faculty and Staff may consult Responding to Disclosure: A Guide for Responsible Employees (pdf), for assistance on how to respond to students in distress and report sexual discrimination or misconduct to the University.

-If you are uncertain whether or not you are a TIX Responsible Employee, or what being designated as one entails, please see TIX Responsible Employees at UMass Amherst where you can find additional information or take the TIX Responsible Employee Training.
+If you are uncertain whether or not you are a TIX Responsible Employee and your reporting obligations under Title IX, see TIX Responsible Employees at UMass Amherst.